s-ganji/Image-and-video-processing-with-OpenCV-library/README.md

 # Image-and-video-processing-with-OpenCV-library
-processing an image and a video with the use of OpenCV library in Python programming language, Artificial final course project, Fall 2018
+Processing an image and a video with OpenCV library in Python programming language, Artificial final course project, Fall 2018